Chevrolet Malibu: Powertrain

 A BAS mild hybrid, with the base inline-4 like the Saturn Aura Green Line, was available offering an increased fuel economy of 24 mpgus/32 mpgus, which for the 2009 model was increased to 26 mpgus/34 mpgus.
 For the 2010 model year, the Malibu Hybrid was only available for fleet orders; it was discontinued altogether the following year.

 Reception

 The 2008 Malibu received critical praise from the automotive press, with The New York Times referring to it as being "like a super Accord, but from GM" and Car and Driver magazine declaring, "Camry, Beware."
-It also garnered high praise from Motor Trend magazine, being rated higher than the Honda Accord and Nissan Altima in the magazine's 2008 Car of The Year competition.
+It also garnered high praise from Motor Trend magazine, who rated it higher than the Honda Accord and Nissan Altima in its 2008 Car of the Year competition.
 Kelley Blue Book named it the "2008 best redesigned vehicle".
-Car and Driver stated that while it would not be "enough to steal the top-dog sales title from the perennial Honda and Toyota mid-sizers", they noted "for the first time since Chevrolet revived the storied nameplate in 1997, it has enough of what it needs to sell in significant numbers to the public, not just rental fleets".
+Car and Driver stated that while it would not be "enough to steal the top-dog sales title from the perennial Honda and Toyota mid-sizers", they noted that "for the first time since Chevrolet revived the storied nameplate in 1997, it has enough of what it needs to sell in significant numbers to the public, not just rental fleets".